 McCallum Family Endowed TOE Fund

-Jack and Dana McCallum, through an endowed gift, have donated this award in honor of longtime TOE Director Bob Schofield.
-The purpose of the award is to generate funds for stipends for those faculty members who volunteer their time to attend TOE events or activities.
+Jack and Dana McCallum, through an endowed gift, donated this award in honor of longtime TOE Director Bob Schofield.
+Established in 2010, this fund supports stipends for faculty members who volunteer their time to be with students on overnight TOE events and supports funding for special needs of the program in general.

 Ella C. McFadden Financial Aid Award